Durham Freemasons Charity

 Key Takeaways for Grant Writers

-- Dual-purpose charity: Supports both Freemasons/dependants AND community organizations - don't be deterred if you're not affiliated with Freemasonry
+- Dual-purpose charity: Supports both Freemasons/dependants AND community organisations - don't be deterred if you're not affiliated with Freemasonry

 - Quarterly decisions: Plan submissions around quarterly committee meetings; don't expect immediate decisions

-- Youth organizations favored: Strong track record supporting scouts, youth clubs, and programs benefiting young people
+- Youth organisations favoured: Strong track record supporting scouts, youth clubs, and programmes benefiting young people

 - Geographic specificity matters: Focus is clearly on Durham Province - ensure your project serves this area